Ill-Come-Up-With-The-Name-Later/BlackjackSimulation/README.md

 Blackjack simulation:

-- Dealer draws until 16 and stands on 17
+- Dealer stands on all 17s
+- Blackjack pays 3:2
+- Resplitting allowed up to 4 hands
+- Double after any split allowed